 The remainder of the portfolio (i.e. beyond the minimum share of 90%) may also promote environmental and social characteristics but is not systematically covered by ESG analysis.
-These assets may include listed or unlisted securities, for which ESG analysis may be carried out after the financial instrument in question is acquired by the fund.
-Cash (and equivalent instruments) and derivatives (used for hedging or exposure purposes) are also included under "#2 Other".
+These assets may include securities for which ESG analysis may be carried out after the financial instrument in question is acquired by the fund.
+Cash and derivatives are also included under "#2 Other".